Retail-Cosmos/ioi-city-mall-sales-file/README.md

 $schedule->command('upload:ioi-city-mall-sales-files')->dailyAt('00:30');
 ```

 The complete log of the uploaded files gets prepared and stored as per your log channel config.
 An email notification is sent as per your notifications config, if set.
+You may choose to receive only failure notifications also.

 #### Disable File Upload (SFTP)